mokhtarivahid/safe-planner/README.md

 SP can employ any off-the-shelf classical planner for problem solving.
 Currently, the classical planners [FF], [OPTIC], [MADAGASCAR], [VHPOP], and [LPG-TD] have been integrated.

-**Note:** OPTIC, MADAGASCAR, VHPOP, and LPG-TD are termporal/partial-order planners and therefore the produced policies are also partial-order policies.
+**Note:** OPTIC, MADAGASCAR, VHPOP, and LPG-TD are termporal/partial-order planners and therefore the produced policies are also partial-order.

 [FF]: https://fai.cs.uni-saarland.de/hoffmann/ff.html
 [OPTIC]: https://nms.kcl.ac.uk/planning/software/optic.html